karimslim/forked-starter-web/README.md

 # Starter web project
-This is a simple project for mastering git
+This is a simple project for mastering git.
+Adding a line for rebasing example.

 ## Introduction
 This is a web app